Aryabhatta Knowledge University: Campus

 The university operates from its own office in Mithapur, Patna.

 History

 The university was established in 2010 by the Government of Bihar through the Aryabhatta Knowledge University Act, 2008.
 It was established for the development and management of educational infrastructure related to technical education, medical, management and allied professional education in Bihar.
+It has its jurisdiction over entire state of Bihar.

 Affiliated colleges

-In the session 2020–21, university has 56 Engineering and pharmacy colleges, 15 medical colleges, 33 educational colleges, 8 community colleges, 36 nursing colleges and 11 vocational colleges.
+In the session 2022–23, university has 33 educational colleges, 8 community colleges and 11 vocational colleges.

-Engineering and pharmacy colleges

-The Engineering and pharmacy colleges under Aryabhatta Knowledge University include.

-Medical colleges

-The Medical colleges under Aryabhatta Knowledge University include.

-Pharmacy colleges

-The Pharmacy colleges under Aryabhatta Knowledge University include.

 Educational colleges

 Vocational & professional college

 The Vocational and Professional colleges under Aryabhatta Knowledge University include.